mm80843/T3.5/docs/Benef/PBN__Benef_845.md

 # __Simulating infection growth__

-## Name of the Benefit

-Mathematical models can help simulate infection growth and contact tracing, providing insights into the spread of the pandemic

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit from investing in the development of mathematical models as accurate simulations can inform public health strategies and policies, reducing the economic impact of the pandemic.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_919.md)